misurellig/production-ready-serverless-workshop-ynap/01_Deploying Lambda functions with Terraform/README.md

 14. Now we need to create the S3 bucket itself, run the following command **don't forget to replace the suffix with your name**

-`aws s3api create-bucket --bucket=ynap-production-ready-serverless-misu --region=eu-central-1 --create-bucket-configuration LocationConstraint=eu-central-1`
+`aws s3api create-bucket --bucket=ynap-production-ready-serverless-<suffix> --region=eu-central-1 --create-bucket-configuration LocationConstraint=eu-central-1`

 15. To upload the deployment artifact `workshop.zip`, run the following command **don't forget to replace the suffix with your name**